r-basu/day-scheduler/README.md

 # Day Scheduler
-A daily planner utilizing interactive events and saving into local storage.
+A daily planner utilizing third party API's such as DayJS and JQuery, using interactive events and saving into local storage.

 [Application Deployment](https://github.io/r-basu/day-scheduler)